Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 course of action using those observations, and execute those actions within its environment.
 Agents can be created in Unity by extending the `Agent` class.
-The most important aspects of creating agents that can successfully learn are the observations the agent collects for and the reward you assign to estimate the value of the agent's current state toward accomplishing its tasks.
+The most important aspects of creating agents that can successfully learn are the observations the agent collects, and the reward you assign to estimate the value of the agent's current state toward accomplishing its tasks.

 An Agent passes its observations to its Policy.
-The Policy, then, makes a decision and passes the chosen action back to the agent.
+The Policy then makes a decision and passes the chosen action back to the agent.
 Your agent code must execute the action, for example, move the agent in one direction or another.
 In order to [train an agent using reinforcement learning](Learning-Environment-Design.md),